Brodelicious/SPMS/README.md

 # Story Pitch Management System

-# Project Description
-Project 1 as part of Revature's training curriculum in Java with Automation.
+SPMS was created for Project 1 of Revature's training curriculum in Java with Automation.

+## Project Description
-This project is used by authors to sumbit pitches for story ideas and editors to review and approve/reject them.
+SPMS is used by authors to sumbit pitches for story ideas and editors to review and approve/reject them.
+First, a user must log into the application.
+Editors can view and approve/reject pending story pitches/drafts on the View Submissions page.
+When rejecting a submission, the editor must provide a reason for doing so.
+Once a submission has met the requirements for approval, its status is changed to approved and a draft of the pitch is created.
+If an editor would like to request more information from another editor, they can do so on the Requests page.
+This page also displays an inbox of requests for them from other editors.
+After submitting a pitch, users may view all of their submitted pitches.
+This page shows the iformation, status, approvals, and editor's notes on all of their submissions.

-# Technologies Used
+## Technologies Used
 * PostgreSQL
 * Bootstrap
 * Javalin